High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 In this work, we also report the first successful identification and excitation energy measurement of the $\beta$-decaying isomer in $^{96}$Ag.
 The ground and isomeric states ($8^{+}$ and $2^{+}$, as experimentally assigned in~\cite{Park2019}) were distinguished through mass differences employing the PI-ICR technique.
-In the fusion-evaporation reaction used, the cross-section for generating the $8^{+}$ state is considerably larger than that for the lower-spin $2^{+}$ isomeric state, aligning with the observed rate (Fig. \ref{fig:Ramesy-2-phases}(b)).
+The $2^{+}$ isomeric state to the $8^{+}$ ground state ratio was determined to be 0.366(25), which is consistent with the observation reported in~\cite{BATIST2003}.
+In the used fusion-evaporation reaction, the cross-section for generating the $8^{+}$ state is considerably larger than that for the lower-spin $2^{+}$ isomeric state, aligning with the observed rate (Fig. \ref{fig:Ramesy-2-phases}(b))~\cite{Weber2008b,Bass80,BATIST2003}.
 We have performed \textit{ab initio} and CISM calculations, and compare their predictions to the excitation energy from this work in Fig.~\ref{fig:energy-level-96Ag}.
 CISM predicts the occurrence of $8^{+}$ and $2^{+}$ states through the coupling of three proton $\pi g_{9/2}$ holes and one $\nu g_{9/2}$ neutron hole, with a probability of 90\%.
 All models predict an $8^+$ ground state and a $2^+$ isomer, consistent with experimental findings.
 Notably, the theoretical assessments presented in~\cite{Becerril2011,Park2019} indicate inverted spins for these two states.
 The CISM excitation energy for the isomer is lower than the experimental value, whereas the \textit{ab initio} calculations somewhat overestimate it.
 The 1.8/2.0(EM) and $\Delta$NNLO$_{\rm GO}$ calculations agree with the experiment to approximately 100 keV, while N$^3$LO+3N$_{\rm lnl}$ predicts a somewhat higher energy, 304 keV.
 These minor discrepancies fall well within expected theoretical uncertainties stemming from interaction differences, many-body and model-space truncations, and the normal-ordering approximation for 3N forces.